elsa-workflows/elsa-website/docs/guides-document-approval.md

 Not only will the workflow be blocked on the two Signaled activities, it will also block on the `TimerEvent` activity.
 This activity is configured to trigger every 10 seconds.
 Every 10 seconds, this branch of the workflow will continue to the `IfElse` activity.
 Notice that we specified an ID value for the `TimerEvent` activity: `"RemindTimer""`.
-Specifying an explicit ID allows us to reference activities from other parts of the workflows, as we'll see in a few seconds.
+Specifying an explicit ID allows us to reference activities from other parts of the workflows.

 ### IfElse